Rough road ahead for Latam and Caribbean economies, says IMF

 NEW YORK (Reuters) - Latin American and Caribbean economic activity will not return to pre-pandemic levels of output until 2023 and GDP per capita will catch up only in 2025, later than other parts of the world, the International Monetary Fund (IMF) said on Monday.

-Among contributing factors, the Fund listed a failure to contain new COVID-19 infections, the imposition of new cvoronavirus lockdowns and changes in people’s behaviour.
+Among contributing factors, the Fund listed a failure to contain new COVID-19 infections, the imposition of new coronavirus lockdowns and changes in people’s behavior.

 “The pandemic’s resurgence towards the end of the year threatens to thwart an uneven recovery and add to the steep social and human costs,” the IMF’s economists said in a blog post.

-The IMF said a weak rebound in labour markets would cause more permanent social damage while change in international investor sentiment “would put pressure on countries with fiscal and external vulnerabilities”.
+The IMF said a weak rebound in labor markets would cause more permanent social damage while changes in international investor sentiment “would put pressure on countries with fiscal and external vulnerabilities.”

 Last week the IMF’s managing director, Kristalina Georgieva, said that rising debt in the region was not the fund’s main concern.